daniyalbarcha/mark6-prediction/README.md

 # Mark 6 Lottery Predictor Pro

-An advanced prediction tool for Hong Kong Mark 6 lottery using machine learning and pattern analysis.
+An advanced prediction tool for Hong Kong Mark 6 lottery using machine learning and AI models (Claude, GPT-4, and Grok).

 ## Features